deepankarkumar1/Web-Scanning-Tools/README.md

 - **Dirsearch** - A simple command-line tool designed for brute-forcing directories and files in web servers.
 - **Dir** - A tool for scanning directories on a web server.
 - **TestSSL** - A tool for checking SSL/TLS configuration of web servers.
+- **Sqlmap** - A tool for checking Sql Injection in Web Application.

 ## Features